amoeba-rb/amoeba/README.md

     gem 'amoeba'

-Configure your models with one of the styles below and then just run the `dup` method on your model as you normally would:
+Configure your models with one of the styles below and then just run the `amoeba_dup` method on your model as you normally would:

     p = Post.create(:title => "Hello World!", :content => "Lorum ipsum dolor")
     p.comments.create(:content => "I love it!")